caothanhbang455/MachineLearningProject_HCMUT_CO3117/README.md

 ### Deep Learning (image-based)

-CNN trained on:
+This branch uses **2D time–frequency (f, t) Mel-spectrogram representations** as input features for convolutional neural networks.

-- Mel spectrogram images
+- Input representation: Mel-spectrograms (frequency × time)
-- Waveform images
+- Each spectrogram is treated as a 2D image

-Adaptive pooling used to handle variable-length inputs.
+- Temporal variability is handled using adaptive pooling layers

-Training implemented in `train_cnn.py`.
+Training and evaluation are implemented in `train_cnn.py`.

-This branch investigates whether **learned representations outperform handcrafted features**.
+This setting is designed to investigate whether **learned time–frequency representations** obtained by CNNs can outperform **handcrafted audio features**.

 ---